Last Updated on April 16, 2026 by Kieran Beckles

 But The Farmer’s Dog customized and portioned my Klee Kai’s meals, which allowed me to ensure Copper and Skye were hitting their weight goals.

-Finally, there was a big difference in price.
-I ended up paying $193 every 40 days for The Farmer’s Dog subscription compared to $250 for Stella & Chewy’s.
+Finally, there’s a minimal difference in price.
+I ended up paying $251.04 every 30 days for The Farmer’s Dog subscription compared to $250 for Stella & Chewy’s.

 The Farmer’s Dog